 • RAD: Self defense classes.
 Seperate classes are scheduled for women, men and children

-• University Police Canine Program: Cody and Bailey (and their handlers Officer Kevin Krosky and Officer John McGuire) are available to provide demonstrations and information regarding the use of police canines on patrol, bomb detection, drug detection and other issues regarding police canines.
+• University Police Canine Program: Our police K-9's and their handlers are available to provide demonstrations and information regarding the use of police canines on patrol, bomb detection, drug detection and other issues regarding police canines.

 • Alcohol 101: an innovative, interactive CD-ROM that aims to help college students make safe and responsible decisions about alcohol.